 The military offers resources to aid service members with their international moves.
 Assigned sponsors are there to ease the transition, but pet concerns can often be overlooked.
-Until recently, there was little to no financial compensation for pet travel, but as of January 1, 2024, there is a new pet transportation allowance for military moves.

 Each country has overseas pet quarantine regulations that extend beyond the standard health certificate and pet examinations.
 Even the United States requirements vary as soon as you leave the continental U.S. Take Hawaii and Guam, for example.

-There are varying checklists depending on which island you are PCSing to; however, Oahu is the most common, and their direct release or the five-day program checklist (no quarantine required) is as follows:
+There are varying checklists depending on which island you are PCSing to.
+However, Oahu is the most common, and their direct release or the five-day program checklist (no quarantine required) is as follows:

 Travel further from the U.S. and you’ll find differing regulations regarding pets.
 Below, we're covering some popular OCONUS duty stations.